manpagez: man pages & more

 } STMT_END

-o Testing for operating systems or versions when should be testing
+o Testing for operating systems or versions when you should be

 #ifdef __FOONIX__ /* BAD */